facebook/create-react-app/docusaurus/docs/using-web-workers.md

 Workers can be written in TypeScript, however you are required to declare the file as a worker in order for the compiler to understand that it is a worker.
-This can be done by including
+This can be done by including:

 ```ts
 /// <reference lib="webworker" />